Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Study Design

 In this study, we investigate the effectiveness of pseudocode-based code translation by studying the following four research questions (RQs).

 \textbullet{ } \textbf{RQ1: How effective is pseudocode-based code translation?}

-This RQ aims to show a general picture of the effectiveness of semantic translation for code via pseudocode.
-We also investigate how such pseudocode-based code translation can work with the widely adopted direct code translation, e.g., fully replacing direct translation or complementing it by adopting both strategies simultaneously.
+This RQ aims to show a general picture of the effectiveness of emulating semantic translation for code via pseudocode.
+We investigate {whether pseudocode-based translation effectively complements direct translation and whether it can fully replace direct translation, aiming to shed light on the effective strategy to leverage translation approaches.}

-\textbullet{ } \textbf{RQ2: How effective is pseudocode-based semantic translation for different pairs of source and target programming languages?}
+\textbullet{ } \textbf{RQ2: How helpful is pseudocode-based code translation for different pairs of source and target programming languages?}

 Existing studies show that the code translation accuracy of LLMs varies across different pairs of source and target PLs, indicating that distinct PL pairs may pose varying challenges for LLMs \cite{icse24translationllmsurvey,icse25intertrans}.
 Pseudocode may also have varying helpfulness for different source and target PL pairs.
 Therefore, this RQ verifies whether pseudocode-based translation is generally helpful for all PL pairs.
 It also investigates whether certain PL pairs can benefit more from pseudocode-based translation, suggesting scenarios where pseudocode-based translation is highly recommended.